+In the months of February and March, a ripple of party fever spreads throughout Rio de Janeiro for Carnival.
 Carnival in Rio is Brazil’s largest celebration and the world’s biggest festival.
 It draws in people from all over the globe, connected by the unifying beats of the steel bass drums.
-Here’s the low-down on the best ways to celebrate Carnival in Rio.
+Here’s the lowdown on the best ways to celebrate Carnival in Rio.

 The Sambódromo (or Sambadrome) is an open-air venue where the main Carnival events take place.
 The space is like an enormous, flamboyant runway flanked on either side by stadium seating from which spectators watch the extravagant parades go by.
-Huge floats with various themes amble along the corridor, surrounded by thousands of visitors on either side, celebrating, dancing and cheering in the stands.
+Huge floats with various themes amble along, with thousands of visitors on either side, celebrating, dancing and cheering in the stands.
 The air is full of the heavy beats of steel drums and fast-paced samba rhythms, which are met with a flurry of legs from the smiling, bedazzled samba dancers.
-The climax of the event is on Shrove Tuesday (otherwise known as Fat Tuesday), though the parades begin on the previous Saturday.
+The climax of the event is on Shrove Tuesday (also known as Fat Tuesday), though the parades begin on the previous Saturday.

 Each school picks a theme, which is expressed through their performance and their elaborate costumes.
 Between 200 and 400 drummers help by beating a quick, hypnotic rhythm that seduces the crowds and draws them into the compelling scene.
 The spirit of Carnival is alive at these parades, and witnessing it is a once-in-a-lifetime experience.

 The Cordão da Bola Preta is one of the biggest and most popular blocos based on the traditional roda de samba (samba band performance) in Rio.
-It’s held in the city center and attracts around a million people.
-The typical colors of this bloco are black and white polka dots, and thousands of partygoers dress up to match the theme.
+It’s held in the city center and attracts around 1m people.
+The typical colors of this bloco are black and white polkadots, and thousands of partygoers dress up to match the theme.

 The full program is released close to the first day of Carnival, so check with your hostel or hotel to get the full schedule.
 The best blocos tend to be in Leblon, Ipanema and Copacabana, as being in a packed crowd of thousands of people in the middle of Brazil’s summer will make you appreciate the sea breeze more than ever before.
 There are smaller ones in Gávea and Botafogo, and they’re still loads of fun.
 Some of the most laid-back celebrations take place in Santa Teresa, while Centro has the space for Rio’s largest and most intense blocos, with after-parties in Lapa.
 However, often it’s enough to just go out onto the streets – the blocos will find you.